marcus-crane/utf9k/content/thoughts/growing-big-is-often-a-liability.md

 This has been proven time and time again that the prerequisites for a great product aren't specifically restricted to those who have major resources

-In fact, often times, a lack of resources encourages ome very competitive yet compelling solutions
+In fact, often times, a lack of resources encourages some very competitive yet compelling solutions

 > One is that as the size of the operation increases, “dis-economies” of scale begin to creep in, as economists since Alfred Marshall in the 1920s have suggested.
 For example, as a firm adds more and more employees, it needs to add more managers, and ever-more complex systems of internal control.